FurryGhoul/Wrath-Engine/README.md

 From the menu, the user can:

 # File
-- And Save the scene, but with no load.
+- Save the scene.
+- Load the scene.
+- Create new scene.
 - Close the application.

 # Help
 - About: A short descrption of the engine and link to the libraries used.
 - Hardware Info: Information about the technical aspects of the engine.
 - GitHub: A link to the repository where the source code can be found.

-- Controls: A window that displays the controls for the scene window.
+# Tools
+- You can desactivate different panels.
+- You can open the shader edtiro window to edit the shaders in the engine.

-# Windows
+# Debug

-This section allows the user to activate/desactivate the windows displayed on screen.
-The windows can be moved freely arround and organized as the user rathers using docking.
+You cna close/open console and config window.

 # Scene

-There is a fully implemented mouse picking, so the users can select any game object in the scene, but their is no guizmo implemented.
+There is a fully implemented mouse picking, so the users can select any game object in the scene, with a guizmo.

 # Not Done

-There are no resources implemented, the load functions aren't working henceworth they are disabled, there is no play, pause or stop button and you can't change the mesh or material of any game objects.
+The user cant create new shaders in the editor, he can right them but they won't be saved.

+## Extra Notes
+If the scene is loaded, and you can see the hierarchy with game objects but they don't appear on screen try turning camera culling on or off, inside the inspector by selecting the camera in the hierarchy.
+There are sometimes when the scene is loaded the culling doesn't render the game objects unless you turn it back on or off.

 ## License